abernardin13/TheWinningFormula/README.md

 We can use a correlation matrix to determine the correlation between the variables.
 The variables with the highest correlation with making the playoffs are Wins, RD, OBP, SLG, and BA.
 OOBP and OSLG both have negative correlations with making the playoffs.
 This makes sense because high percentages in these areas should mean more runs against, which should mean more losses.
 However, initially there are NA's within four variables: RankSeason, RankPlayoffs, OOBP, and OSLG.
 After removing RankSeason and RankPlayoffs as they are not needed, and predicting the NAs for OOBP and OSLG, correlation between Playoffs and OOBP and OSLG increases, though the correlation is still negative.

-#Can Machine Learning Predict Important Variables?
+# Can Machine Learning Predict Important Variables?

+The following results are found in the Filter-Based ANOVA, Wrapper-Based-Home, and Embedded python and html files.

 We can use wrapper-based, filter-based and embedded feature selection technique to determine how well machine learning can predict the important variables.
 For each we will show the scores for 8 variables